• Skip to primary navigation

 • Cayenne powder - For spicy heat.
 Omit or reduce the amount to suit your tastes.

-• Coconut Milk - You want the canned, full fat coconut milk.
-This will give your chili its creaminess, but don't worry the salsa verde takes away any sweetness brought on by the coconut milk.
+• Coconut Milk – You want canned, full-fat coconut milk.
+This will give your chili its creaminess, but don’t worry the salsa verde takes away any sweetness brought on by the coconut milk.

 • Vegetable Broth - I HIGHLY recommend using my Vegetable Bouillon Powder to make your broth.
 It will give your chili incredible flavor without all of the chemicals.